video-game-coding-club/geometry-smash/README.md

 # Contribute

-- Contributions are very welcome.
+Contributions are very welcome.
 If you would like to help please create a [new issue](https://github.com/video-game-coding-club/geometry-smash/issues) or submit a [pull request](https://github.com/video-game-coding-club/geometry-smash/pulls).

+Please see also:

 - Our [Kanban
   board](https://github.com/video-game-coding-club/geometry-smash/projects/1)
   is tracking what we are currently working on.
 Feel free to pick up